Laura6826/WSAA-project/README.md

 2. UPDATE a car park (this will only update the information on the MySQL database and not the live API).
 3. DELETE a car park (again only data found on the MySql database)

+This web application is hosted at the following address: [https://lauralyons1982.eu.pythonanywhere.com/](https://lauralyons1982.eu.pythonanywhere.com/)

+Unfortunately, free accounts on PythonAnywhere can only make outbound HTTP/HTTPS requests to sites on their whitelist, for which Cork City Councils Parking API is not included.
+This means the ability to check if there is available car spaces in the 8 car parks on the live API site is not available on PythonAnywhere.This feature can still be accessed by running the server available at [https://github.com/Laura6826/WSAA-project](https://github.com/Laura6826/WSAA-project).

 ## 3. How to get started

 ### Necessary software